Irezumi: What Makes Japanese Tattooing So Different

 The whole body is one canvas.
 Western tattoo culture tends to treat each piece as independent — you get a rose here, a skull there.
 Japanese tattooing thinks in terms of full compositions.
 Your chest, arms, and back aren't separate real estate; they're panels in the same story.

-Background isn't afterthought — it's architecture.
-The clouds, waves, and wind bars (called Gakubori) that fill the spaces between main motifs?
-They're doing structural work.
+Background is architecture, not filler.
+The clouds, waves, and wind bars (called Gakubori) that sit between the main motifs are doing structural work.
 They connect scenes, create movement, and establish season.
 A master tattooer spends as much time planning Gakubori as the dragon itself.

 Seasonal rules are strict.
 You won't find cherry blossoms and autumn maple leaves in the same composition.
 Each element has its season, and mixing them is considered ignorant of the tradition.
 It's one of those details that separates someone who appreciates Irezumi from someone who just likes the aesthetic.

 The design follows your body.
 Japanese compositions are mapped to muscle and bone.
 When you flex, the waves ripple.
 When you move your arm, the koi appears to swim.
-This isn't happy accident — it's planned anatomy.
+None of that is accidental; it's planned around your anatomy.

 How We Approach Japanese Design at OpenInk